lightning-core/lightning/communications/high/AmikoPay_LinkCreateDestroy.md

-#Amiko Pay link protocol: creating and destroying links
+#Amiko Pay link protocol: creating and destroying links and channels

 Note 1: this information is to be moved to other documents, once it is determined where this information belongs.
 In the end, most Amiko Pay specific